 Just as the educational emphases of DNP and NP programs differ, so too do the roles of DNP and NP professionals in the field.

+NP programs may prepare nurses to pursue careers in clinical settings and leadership capacities.
 Nurse Practitioners provide direct medical care by diagnosing, treating, and providing aftercare to patients.
-NPs can also write prescriptions and perform minor medical procedures[vi].
+NPs can also write prescriptions and perform minor medical procedures.vi

 Sources: [i] nursingworld.org/DNPFAQ | [ii] nursingcertification.org/ | [iii] credentialingexcellence.org/ncca | [iv] nursingworld.org/DNPFAQ | [v] bls.gov/ooh/healthcare/nurse-anesthetists-nurse-midwives-and-nurse-practitioners.htm#tab-4 | [vi] aacn.nche.edu/media-relations/fact-sheets/dnp | [vii] aacn.nche.edu/media-relations/fact-sheets/dnp